ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 If you just want to play with Voronoi diagrams, you can skip to the end of this post.
 If you wanna know how to generate them really quickly, read on!

-The code generating Voronoi diagrams on this page uses an approach called 'Jump Flooding'.
+The Voronoi diagrams on this page are generated using an approach called 'Jump Flooding'.
 It's from a paper called <a href="http://www.comp.nus.edu.sg/~tants/jfa.html" target="_blank">Jump Flooding in GPU with Applications to Voronoi Diagram and Distance Transform</a>.
 We'll call it JFA because that's a lot to write out.

 The input to JFA is a canvas with some colored seeds on it.
 Since we're dealing with computers, the canvas is an array of pixels.